Don’t let Anyone Sneak Up On You – Try This!

 To show how it’s done, BlackScout Survival has provided the following instructional video:

 For the method shown in the video, locate a tree with a y-shaped trunk.
 Suspend a group of tin or aluminum cans between the two trunks.
-Next, loop paracord (or other cordage) loosely around the trunks, below the cans.
+Next, loop paracord (or another cordage) loosely around the trunks, below the cans.

 The next step requires three different sticks of roughly the same diameter.
 One should be approximately the length of a forearm, on the length of an index finger, and one slightly longer than the width between the two trunks of the tree.